art_modern: Modernized ART Simulator of Diverse Next-Generation Sequencing Reads

 --i-fcov opt/build_release/ce11_mrna_1000.fa.stranded_cov.tsv

 The PBSIM3 Transcripts input format is a 4-column tab-delimited text file with transcript ID, sequence, and coverage on both strands.
 This file includes both sequence and coverage, so no additional coverage parameter is required.
-Similarly, sequences with insufficient length and lines started with # will be ignored.
+Similarly, sequences that are too short and lines that start with # will be ignored.
 An example of the transcript input file is as follows (Sequences represented as aaaa):

 NR_056112 3.47 1.72 aaaa